tom-krieger/Puppet-Adguard/README.md

 For more information on this please see the [official AdGuard documentation](https://github.com/AdguardTeam/AdGuardHome/wiki/Clients#newclient)

 ## Configuring DHCP
-AdGuard Home supports acting as a DHCP server
+AdGuard Home supports acting as a DHCP server and as of v0.2.0 this module allows for configuration of those options.
 To enable DHCP you would need to set `enable_dhcp` to `true`, specify a `dhcp_interface` and then specify your `dhcp_v4_options`/`dhcp_v6_options`
 Example:
 ```puppet